johnshea/android-studyjam-2016/syllabus.md

 *Harness the power of Java to create an interactive coffee ordering app!*

+#### Lesson
-You will start by writing simple statements in Java that add interactivity to your app.
-You will then incorporate buttons to trigger events.
-You will finally use a fundamental concept in programming, a variable, to keep track of all the coffee drinks ordered.
+* You will start by writing simple statements in Java that add interactivity to your app.
+* You will then incorporate buttons to trigger events.
+* You will finally use a fundamental concept in programming, a variable, to keep track of all the coffee drinks ordered.

 #### Topics
 * Making a button click execute code